Summer Institute for New Graduate Enrollment Management Professionals

 To keep costs down and to provide participants with free evenings, dinners are on your own.

-Cancellations received in writing prior to June 27, 2014 will be eligible for 100% refund minus a $50 processing fee.
+Cancellations received in writing prior to cancelation date will be eligible for 100% refund minus a $50 processing fee.
 If a registrant cancels after the deadline or fails to attend the Summer Institute and payment is not received, the registrant’s school will be billed and held responsible for full payment.

 NAGAP encourages its members to apply for a Summer Institute fellowship.
 Fellowships are a great way to stretch professional development dollars.